gavv/signal-estimator/README.md

 * **Measure hardware + software latency of loopback setup**

-   Connect PC audio output to DUT (Device Under Test) audio input using a jack cable.
+   Connect PC audio output to DUT (Device Under Test, e.g. another computer) audio input using a jack cable.
 Connect DUT audio output to PC audio input.
 On DUT, run software that loops back signal from input to output device.

    Measured loopback latency (bold red) will give you output + input latency of PC sound card (which you can measure separately and subtract) + output + input latency of DUT sound card (which you can also measure separately) + latency of software running on DUT.